procrastimax/TextChunkGenerator/README.md

 Currently the text chunk generator tries to preserve dialogues.
 I.e., `"Hello!
 World!
 My name is Test!"` is going to be one sentence.
 Also: `"Hello!
 World!
 My name is Test!" said Test.` is going to be one sentence.

-If there are multiple direct-speech-containing sentences in sequence, they are guaranteed to be within one generated chunk of text.
+If the script is run with the `-p` parameter, multiple direct-speech-containing sentences in sequence are guaranteed to be within one generated chunk of text.

 Direct speech is only recognized with the "-quotation marks!